risor-io/risor/docs/Features.md

 Functions are defined using the `func` keyword.
 They may be passed around as values.
 The `return` keyword is optional.
 If not present, the value of the last statement or expression in the block is understood to be the return value.
-Expressions that do not evaluate to a value will result in an `*object.Null` being returned.
+Expressions that do not evaluate to a value will result in an `*object.Nil` being returned.

 ```
 func addOne(x) {